Rigidity Criterion for Certain Calabi-Yau Families: Introduction

 \subsection{Organization of the Paper}

 The paper is organized as follows.
-In Section~\ref{sec-2}, we review the vanishing cycle sequences and define the concentrated mixed Hodge spectrum for isolated singularities.
-In Section~\ref{sec-3}, we analyze the monodromy action on the holomorphic volume form and prove Proposition~\ref{non-triv-T} via both Hodge theory and the aforementioned differential geometric approach.
+In Section~\ref{sec-2}, we recall the local vanishing-cycle map and define the concentrated mixed Hodge spectrum for isolated singularities.
+In Section~\ref{sec-3}, we prove Proposition~\ref{non-triv-T} using a local residue argument and then discuss the period-integral approach in the ordinary-double-point case.
 Section~\ref{sec-4} details the tensor-product decomposition of the limiting MHS and completes the proof of Theorem~\ref{main-thm}.
 Finally, in Section~\ref{sec-5}, we discuss the relation of our results to C.-L. Wang's work on the incompleteness of the Weil--Petersson metric.